home about stories

 About

 Photo of the author, smiling and looking rather dapper, if I do say so myselfHe does boring stuff with computers for a living.
 He got into writing because he thought it'd pay well and the world would be falling over itself to read his genius; he has since been thoroughly disavowed of both notions.
-He is a member of the Codex Writers Group, the Society of Authors, the Villa Diodati Writers Group, and the host of PodCastle.
+He is a member of the Codex Writers Group, the Villa Diodati Writers Group, and the host of PodCastle.
 He sometimes reads other people's stories out loud, too.

 When he's not writing, he's probably homebrewing wine, mucking about with his camera, or running around a field with a pretend sword and a silly accent.
 Writing constantly competes with his PC gaming time, and adult life has stolen all the money he used to spend in Games Workshop.